-If the House is only in My Spouse’s Name, Can He or She Make Me Move Out before the Divorce is Final?
+The Home / Apartment is in My Spouse’s name only.
+Can He / She Make Me Move Out before the Divorce is Final?

 Answer: No. You do not have to move out.
 Unless and until your spouse gets a court order granting him or her exclusive possession of the home, you have the same marital right to live in the house as they do.

 My Parents Loaned Us the Down Payment for the House.
 Are They Protected if We Divorce?

 Answer: Yes, but only if you and your spouse have made monthly or regular payments toward repayment of the loan.
 If you haven’t, the money your parents gave you will be deemed to be a gift and your spouse will not have to repay his or her share.